Chiropractic / After Care

 Here is how to support your body and get the most out of your adjustment in the hours and days following your session.

-A dull ache in the treated area is common in the first 24-48 hours after an adjustment, similar to post-exercise soreness.
-It reflects your body adapting to a restored range of motion and typically settles without intervention.
+The most common response, accounting for roughly two-thirds of reactions.
+A dull ache in the area that was adjusted, similar to post-exercise soreness.
+It reflects your body adapting to a restored range of motion and typically resolves within 24 hours without intervention.

 Many patients notice easier movement and reduced tension right away.
 For longer-standing issues, the cumulative benefit builds over several sessions rather than all at once.